ag143/workshop/Notes.md

 # Notes:
 + only one Active Relation between tables
 + Append will not remove duplicates
-+ 'Active' relationship will propagate filters between tables
++ 'Active' relationship will propagate filters between tables in the direction of 'Arrow Head'
-+ calculated columns are stored in .pbix file, but calculated measures are not
++ calculated columns are stored in .pbix file, but calculated measures are not (calculated on demand)
 + Mark as Date Table
 + [multiple filter conditions](https://www.sqlbi.com/articles/specifying-multiple-filter-conditions-in-calculate/)
 + [**semi-additive calculation/measure**](https://www.sqlbi.com/articles/semi-additive-measures-in-dax/)